ReeceRenninger/server-deployment-practice/README.md

 #### Routes
 <!-- all routes should be documented -->
+- GET : `/` - proof of life endpoint
 - GET : `/success` - specific route to hit
+- GET : `/bad` - specific route to hit to signify if an error is encountered
+- USE : `*` - catch all for not found

 #### Tests